XueFuzhao/HowToRunScenic/README.md

     where `TPU_NAME` and `ZONE` are the name and the zone used above.

+## Run your code on the TPU VM:

-4. Install the dependencies, one great way is installing t5x first.
+1. Install the dependencies, one great way is installing t5x first.
 Most environment used in Scenic would be covered by that.

     ```sh
     git clone --branch=main https://github.com/google-research/t5x